soumendrak/openodia/README.md

-# open_odia
+# openodia

-`open_odia` is a Python package which contains various tools on Odia language.
+`openodia` is a Python package which contains various tools on Odia language.